analytica 2020 will take place from October 19 – 22, 2020.

 Future-proof information technology solutions for the laboratory are presenting scientists and laboratory operators with previous unknown opportunities and challenges.
 Experts will present the latest technologies at the user level at analytica in Munich.

-Renowned exhibitors present the latest products and services for the lab of the future (Lab 4.0).
+Renowned exhibitors present the latest products and services for the lab of the future (Laboratory 4.0).

-Find all the leading manufacturers and startups focusing on lab 4.0 and future lab participating in analytica in our exhibitor directory.
+Find all the leading manufacturers and startups focusing on laboratory 4.0 and future lab participating in analytica 2020 in our exibition directory.

 In addition to the fair, our extensive supporting program gives visitors unique insights into current theory and practice.